mswjs/msw/.github/CONTRIBUTING.md

 $ yarn test:unit src/utils/multiply.test.ts
 ```

-The actual implementation may not be ready yet, so you'll se your test failing. **That's perfect**.
-Add the necessary modules and logic, and gradually see your test cases becoming green.
+At this point, the actual implementation is not ready yet, so you can expect your test to fail. **That's perfect**.
+Add the necessary modules and logic, and gradually see your test cases pass.

 #### Running all unit tests